 Excerpt: Breaking the Shackles

 The haze covering Laine’s mind faded briefly.
-Slowly he became more aware of his surroundings, but that was not something that pleased him.
-Usually awareness equaled pain: pain from the knowledge of those who had been so violently lost and pain as his own flesh writhed from the cruel ministrations of the creatures that had taken control of him.
+Slowly he became more aware of his surroundings, and he found himself flinching at that realization.
+In his experience, awareness equaled pain: pain from the knowledge of those who had been so violently lost; and pain as his own flesh writhed from the cruel ministrations of the creatures that had taken control of him.

 The magi, his mind supplied with a hateful hiss.
-The magi had taken him captive, he and five others of his clan, and now only he remained alive.
-This time of remembering when he first came free of the haze was one of the reasons Laine so hated when his mind returned to the real world.
+The magi had taken him captive with five others of his clan, and only he remained alive.
+The return of memories that came with his first moments free of the haze was one of the reasons Laine so hated each return to consciousness.

 Laine could still feel the shackles surrounding his upper arms, but pain did not wrack his body.
 His magic felt strangely strong and hale, as if the magi had not drawn from him in recent hours.
-It was strange, and worrying.
-What twisted plan did the magi have in store for him now?
+It was strange—and worrying.
+What twisted plan did the magi have in store for him?

 Laine did not open his eyes.
 That would alert the magi that he was awake and aware, which would only lead to more pain.
-Instead Laine allowed himself to enjoy the soothing feeling of the fur underneath him.
-His mind slowly drifted away into a dream, but this was a good dream because in it he saw the magi die.
+Instead, Laine allowed himself to enjoy the soothing feeling of the fur underneath him.
+His mind slowly drifted away into a dream; it was a good dream, because in it, he saw the magi die.

-A second and third wolf appeared, the first a female of russet color and the second a male colored light brown with large black misshapen spots on his back.
-Together they ripped apart the magi second in command, a man with long brown hair and light blond stripes growing from his temples.
+A second and third wolf appeared, the first a female of russet color and the second a light brown male with large black splotches on his back.
+Together they ripped apart the magi second-in-command, a man with long brown hair and light blond stripes growing from his temples.
 It was strange to Laine that the magi bled the same color as Laine’s back did whenever the man gleefully decided to use the whip.

-The dream ended there with Laine sitting on the forest ground while blood and wolves surrounded him.
-Even in the dream he returned to the haze, and the dream would end with Laine wistfully wishing it were possible for such things to come true.
+The dream ended there, with Laine sitting on the forest floor while blood and wolves surrounded him.
+Even in the dream he returned to the haze, with Laine wistfully wishing it were possible for such things to come true.
 For the magi to be dead and Laine to be free, well it was a nice dream, but reality abhorred dreams.